Geromatic/ImageTranslate/README.md

 This uses Googles&#169; Tesseract Library.
 This app can translate 50 languages atm.

 Last Note:  I have Google Translator implemented.
 It is disabled by default.
 It used to work but google may have changed the web link/access key

+Note: If there are compile issues then run build.bat in tesseract folder